mnot/I-D/http-proxy-problem/draft.md

 As illustrated above, there are many legitimate uses for proxies, and they are a necessary part of the architecture of the Web.
-While all uses of proxies are not legitimate -- especially when they're interposed without the knowledge or consent of the end user and the origin -- this does not mean that ALL proxies are undesirable.
+While all uses of proxies are not legitimate -- especially when they're interposed without the knowledge or consent of the end user and the origin -- undesirable intermediaries (i.e., those that break the reasonable expectations of other stakeholders) are a small portion of those deployed used.

 ## Users Need to be Informed of Proxies